Chapter 21 : Why So Sirius

 She stared at me.
 “I’m sorry,” she said, and then looked out the window as she continued to speak.
 “I know you had been close… And now you’ll never be able to trust him anymore… Lester knew Father was going to your house, Mandy… and he knows you’re my friend.
 And he did nothing about it.”

 “How can you stand being in that house with them?”
-I asked, aghast.
-“I couldn’t last a day at my house when I found out, I just screamed at everyone.”
+I asked.
+“I couldn’t last a day at my house when I found out.”

 “They’re my family, Melanie,” she said, turning back to look at us.
 “Sometimes I don’t understand them, but I love them.
 I should probably be headed back now, I said I was going out to buy fruit and if I’m gone too much longer, Lester will probably figure out where I’ve gone.
 I just had to come and tell you.
 I’m really, really sorry, both of you.
 Keep in touch, let me know how you’re doing…”